nmmorette/bash-scripts/README.md

 ###parsing1.sh###

-Scritp for web information gathering
+Script for web information gathering

 Use: